ionic-team/stencil-site/src/docs/framework-integration/react.md

 ### Add the Components to your React Project’s Entry File

+> **Note:** If you are using our React template, this should already be prepared for you, and this step can be safely skipped.

-In order to make the generated files available to your React component library and its consumers, you’ll need to export everything from within your entry file - commonly the `src/index.ts` file.
+In order to make the generated files available within your React component library and its consumers, you’ll need to export everything from within your entry file - commonly the `src/index.ts` file.
 To do this, you’ll write:

 ```tsx
 export * from './components/stencil-generated/index.ts';
 ```

-> **Note:** If you are using our React template, this should already be prepared for you!

 ### Link Your Packages (Optional)